Howard Somervell: Medical career

-Somervell became an associate professor of surgery at Vellore Christian Medical College in 1949, a post he would hold until his retirement in 1961.
+Somervell became an associate professor of surgery at Vellore Christian Medical College in 1949, a post he held until his retirement in 1961.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 1953 New Year Honours.
-On his retirement in 1961 he returned to England, and was President of the Alpine Club for three years.
+He returned to England in 1961 and was president of the Alpine Club, 1962–1964.

 Artist

 Somervell painted many hundreds if not thousands of paintings and has been described as a compulsive sketcher and painter.
-The Himalyan Club identified some 600 titles, with at least 200 of them being representations of the Himalaya or Tibet.
-126 of these relate to the 1922 and 1924 expeditions, many of which were exhibited at the Royal Geographical Society in April 1925 and at the Redfern Gallery, London in 1926.
-He exhibited almost annually at the Lake Artists Society (LAS) exhibitions in the English Lake District after his return to England.
+The Himalayan Club identified some 600 titles, with at least 200 of them being representations of the Himalayas or Tibet.
+126 of these relate to the 1922 and 1924 expeditions, many of which were exhibited at the Royal Geographical Society in April 1925 and at the Redfern Gallery, London, in 1926.
+He exhibited almost annually at the Lake Artists Society exhibitions in the Lake District after his return to England.

 Many of his watercolours are painted on what has been described as no more than 'cheap' brown or off-white wrapping paper.
-However, given that Somervell was a sometime commercial artist, this oft repeated tale is largely apocryphal.
+However, given that Somervell was a sometime commercial artist, this oft-repeated tale is largely apocryphal.
 He used this style of paper as early as 1913 and was still using it in the 1970s.
 It particularly lends itself to the dun colours of the Tibetan landscape.
-Other artists such as John Sell Cotman and Edith Collingwood used a similar paper.
+Other artists such as John Sell Cotman and Edith Collingwood used similar paper.
 He often used watercolour and body colour in preference to watercolour alone.
-He also used pastel either alone or with watercolour.
-Watercolour seems to have been his favoured medium in Tibet, the Himalaya and India.
+He also used pastel, either alone or with watercolour.
+Watercolour seems to have been his favoured medium in Tibet, Himalaya and India.

-The Alpine Club in London possesses thirty paintings by Somervell Abbot Hall Gallery in Kendal, England has thirteen Somervell watercolours and one oil painting whilst the Royal Geographical Society hold a large watercolour, Gaurisankar from the North West, dated 1924 although this may in fact be a painting of Menlungtse.

-Somervell's paintings of the Himalaya and of Westmorland were exhibited at the Abbot Hall Gallery in April 1979.
+The Alpine Club in London possesses thirty paintings by Somervell.
+The Abbot Hall Art Gallery in Kendal has thirteen Somervell watercolours and one oil painting while the Royal Geographical Society holds a large watercolour, Gaurisankar from the North West, dated 1924, although this may in fact be a painting of Menlungtse.
+Somervell's paintings of the Himalayas and of Westmorland were exhibited at the Abbot Hall Art Gallery in April 1979.

 Death and commemoration

 Somervell died in Ambleside in 1975.
-A teaching hospital at Karakonam, south of Trivandrum – the Dr. Somervell Memorial CSI Medical College Hospital – is named in his honour.
+The Dr. Somervell Memorial Mission Hospital, established in 1975 at Karakonam, south of Trivandrum and the Dr. Somervell Memorial CSI Medical College, established in 2002, are named in his honour.

 A collection of his mountaineering equipment and other effects, including his 1924 Winter Olympics gold medal, and his sketchbooks and paintings, now in the possession of his grandson, was shown on an episode of the BBC Television programme Antiques Roadshow in April 2022.